lancercat/GCCNet/README.md

 ## Description
 This repo contains the main application of the GCCblock on text detection and also the application on CoQA(a nlp task)

-We will see if we can release the ensembler, but at least here is the code.
+We will see if we can release the ensembler, but at least here is the code for single models.

 ## Paths